 The trading prices of gold sheen sapphires mostly depend on the goldensheen effect, the transparency, the size, the body color of the stone, the pattern created by the sheen area, dark veins and the quality of six rayed star in the case of star sapphire.
 These sapphires are rarer and valuable when the stones are highly translucent but along with the presence of sheen elements that necessary to create the shimmering effect.

 While other types of gemstones are still being mined in quantity, golden sheen sapphire becoming increasingly rare over time since the mine apparently depleted for good quality rough material.
 The trading prices have remained almost constant over the past year for commercial and mid grades.
-But the price of exceptional, translucent and multicolor variety of gold sheen sapphires fetches up to US$ 2,000 in some extent as reported.
+But the price of exceptional, translucent and multicolor variety of gold sheen sapphires fetches more than US$ 6,000 per carat in some extent as reported.

 The Choice Of Jewelry Brands

 Apart from the standard golden hue pieces, the new multicolored translucent gold sheen sapphires drawing interest in the trade.
 Cap Beesley, of New York-based ARD Analytics, was one of the first in 2014, to describe the new stone as “a unique sapphire which exhibits a shimmering gold effect juxtaposed against a golden backdrop.

 This material with unique sheen, color and geometric patterns offers lots of creative options for designers, jewelers and manufacturers.
 It include coming out with a line of demi-fine jewelry that set in vermeil in original and affordable designs as well as high-end jewelry pieces.

 Subscribe to our Newsletter

 Find us in our office

 Genuine Gems & Jewellery Co., Ltd

 B1 Floor, Shop No. B16B/1 Silom Road,